r2k1/pgkube/README.md

 kubectl apply -f pgkube.yaml
 ```

-### Schema
-For detailed information on the data structure stored in the PostgreSQL database, refer to the [schema](schema.md) documentation.

 ### Usage

 To query the data stored by pgkube, you can use your preferred PostgreSQL querying tool.
 As an example, to retrieve the total cost of all workloads in a specific namespace: